ARS-SWRC/GEE-KGCC/README.md

 line 38: var kcModule = require('users/gerardo/default:KOPPEN/Koppen-Climate-MainFunc');
 ```

 The path argument should be changed to the following format `users/yourusername/repo:path`.
-For example, if a user's repo is called KOPPEN, the path should be `users/yourusername/KOPPEN:Koppen-Climate-MainFunc`.
+For example, if the two scripts are saved to user's repo called KOPPEN, the path should be `users/yourusername/KOPPEN:Koppen-Climate-MainFunc`.